babel/babel/packages/babylon/README.md

   declarations can only appear at a program's top level.
 Setting this option to `true` allows them anywhere where a statement is allowed.

+- **allowAwaitOutsideFunction**: By default, `await` use is not allowed outside of an async function.
+Set this to `true` to accept such code.

 - **allowReturnOutsideFunction**: By default, a return statement at the top level raises an error.
 Set this to `true` to accept such code.